MM-Madi/docker_twitter_pipeline/README.md

 # Docker pipeline for tweet collection and analysis

-This repository contains one of my projects as a data science student where I developed a 5 docker container pipeline with the following functions:<br />
+This repository contains one of my projects as a data science student where I developed a 5 docker container pipeline as follows:<br />
 <img width="737" alt="docker_project" src="https://user-images.githubusercontent.com/99167342/173928945-7c047897-2be9-4815-a39f-75658700a0af.png">

 <ins>The repository includes the following folders and files:</ins>